maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 var url = $"safe-auth://{encodedReq}";
 System.Diagnostics.Process.Start(url);
 ```
-This code will generate the authorisation request and send it to the authenticator.
-Make sure you launch the Safe Browser and log in using the Authenticator ([install-safe-browser](#install-safe-browser)) before running the application.
+This code will generate the authorisation request and send it to the Authenticator.
+Remember to launch the SAFE Browser and login using the Authenticator ([How to install the SAFE Browser](#install-safe-browser)) before running the application.

-You would notice a pop-up on the Authenticator prompting authorisation request with the information of the application.
+You will notice a pop-up on the Authenticator prompting an authorisation request with the information of the application.
 At this point you can allow or deny the request, and the Authenticator will send the response back to the application.

-The demo application already has the code to send the response from new instance to already running console app instance using [IPC Pipes](https://docs.microsoft.com/en-us/dotnet/standard/io/pipe-operations).
+The demo application already has the code to send a response from the new instance to the already running console app instance using [IPC Pipes](https://docs.microsoft.com/en-us/dotnet/standard/io/pipe-operations).
 ```csharp
 var decodeResult = await Session.DecodeIpcMessageAsync(encodedRequest);
 if (decodeResult.GetType() == typeof(AuthIpcMsg))